LawrenceHwang/OktaAWSToken/Readme.md

 ## INSTALLATION
 ```
-# First time module setup
+# First time (and also one time) module setup
   # Download the repository
   # Extract the OktaAWSToken folder to one of the $env:PSModulePath paths.
 For example: $env:USERPROFILE\Documents\WindowsPowerShell\Modules)

+  ## If you have PowerShell 5 or above, try this instead

+     Install-Module OktaAWSToken

 # Import the module
     Import-Module OktaAWSToken

-# Cmdlet exported by the module:
+# Function exported by the module:
     Get-OktaAWSToken
 ```